Applied Ethics Graduate Discussion Group

 During the second hour of the seminar students will be given the opportunity to present works in progress, draft papers or thesis chapters for constructive comments and discussion with other graduate students, led by Dr Rebecca Brown.

-The topics to be covered in Michaelmas Term 2021 is as follows:
+The teaching topics to be covered in Michaelmas Term 2022 are as follows: